Cleaning Dirty Patio Furniture

 Don’t use too much soap as the residue left behind will require more rinsing.

-- Remove cushions and seat covering from furniture.
+- Remove cushions and seat coverings from furniture.

 - Pre-wash patio furniture with garden hose, as described above.